Witchford 96 v Over Sports

 Surprisingly trouble free journey in both directions, with the usual 8-9 mile queue towards the Dartford Crossing not even encountered outbound and back home for the Grand Final with an hour to spare.

-Actonians v Pitshanger Dynamo
+Actonians Association v Pitshanger Dynamo

 Middlesex F.A.
 Intermediate Cup